willidaniel91/salsolutions/SOP/Communication_With_Slack072017.md

 * Mobile:
 ![mobileAcknowledgement](img/acknowledgementmobile.jpg)
   * Add reaction button is to the bottom left corner on mobile.

+* If you have any questions feel free to directly message @hunsaker or @aameer on slack and we will try out best to get back to you as soon as possible.

 ---
 last edited and verified by Andrew Hunsaker on 3.7.2017